 Clicking on split command again will remove the split areas in the worksheet.

 Now we shall learn how you can keep the titles or a zone under your observation by freezing panes.
 For example, in this worksheet (the following worksheet), there is a heading.
 When I scroll down, the headings will become invisible and it will become tough to say which data is under which heading.
 Or it may be a situation when you want to freeze a portion of your worksheet.
 To solve this problem, Excel has a nice tool.

 You can freeze the top row or the first column or a portion of your worksheet.
 Let’s create the top row freeze.
 Click on the Freeze Panes drop-down, and select “Freeze Top Row” option.

 I scroll down; the top row has been frozen.

 Similarly, the first column can be frozen too.

 You can’t freeze both the first row and first column at the same time.
 To be able to do so, you have to freeze the panes.

 Select cell B2 and click the Freeze Panes drop-down and choose Freeze Panes option.

-This brings us to the end of another post which will help you increase your work productivity.
+This brings us to the end of another post that will help you increase your work productivity.

 Until then keep Excelling.